daniel-molina/visualequation/README.md

 $ sudo apt-get install python3-pyqt5 texlive-latex-recommended dvipng texlive-font-utils texlive-math-extra libimage-exiftool-perl

+### Microsoft Windows and MacOS

+By the moment it has only been tested on GNU/Linux.
+But it would be interesting to have installation instructions for the dependencies on other operative systems.
+Volunteers needed!

+To run the program successfully, you need:

+* python3
+* PyQt5
+* LaTeX
+* Some specific LaTeX packages (you can find them in the preamble of the equation template _visualequation/data/eq_template.tex_).
+* Some command-line programs to manipulate LaTeX output:
+  * dvipng
+  * dvips
+  * dvisvgm
+  * epstopdf
+* exiftool

 ## Checking that dependencies are fulfilled

 If you have the sources you can see if everything is installed properly running the test: